-The Governors have made provision to award bursaries to girls in Year 7 and above whose parents could not otherwise afford the fees.
+The Governors have made provision to award bursaries to students whose parents could not otherwise afford the fees.
 Bursaries can be any value up to the full amount of the fee, and may include assistance with School bus travel.
 They are awarded to candidates whose performance in the entrance tests suggests academic merit and where the application satisfies the financial constraints dictated by the Governors, and at the Headmistress’ discretion.
 Bursaries are reviewed annually; they may increase or decrease according to circumstances.

 Bursary funds are limited and those judged most suitable will be given priority as those likely to gain most from the educational provision.
 Bursary support is based on an assessment of financial circumstances and considers both capital assets as well as income and makes allowances for dependents and pensions.
 Where fees are being paid to other schools, the award will take these outgoings into account, although the Bursar would expect to see evidence that equivalent awards had been made by other independent schools.

 The School considers that the following examples would not be consistent with the receipt of a bursary:

 - frequent / expensive holidays